helgoboss/helgobox/doc/user-guide.md

   Therefore you explicitly need to tell ReaLearn about it by setting the _source character_.
 The good news is: If you use "Learn source", ReaLearn will try to guess the source character for you by looking at the emitted values.
 Naturally, the result is not always correct.
-The best guessing result can be achieved by turning the knob or encoder quickly and "passionately" into a single direction.
+The best guessing result can be achieved by turning the knob or encoder quickly and "passionately" into clockwise direction.
+Please note that guessing doesn't support encoder type 3.
 The possible values are:
   - **Range element (knob, fader, etc.):** A control element that emits continuous absolute values.
 Examples: Faders, knobs, modulation wheel, pitch bend, ribbon controller.
   - **Button (momentary):** A control element that can be pressed and emits absolute values.
 It emits a > 0%